 Tim Hall, Ph.D., Founder and Lead Consultant

-So in my previous blogs, I demonstrated that educators could teach about religion in the classroom where appropriate following a sound framework.
+In previous blogs, I detailed ways that educators could teach about religious literacy in the classroom where appropriate following a sound framework.
 This six-point framework comes from the Guidelines for Teaching about Religion in K-12 Public Schools in the U.S. published by the American Academy of Religion and the Religious Freedom Center of The Freedom Forum Institute.
 With this framework, teachers can integrate the study of religion into the classroom while avoiding generalizations and oversimplification.
 Finally, I provided four excellent reasons for the incorporation of religion in schools, including civic, constitutional, educational, and global reasons.

 With all of the tough questions answered, why do teachers still hesitate to incorporate religion into the curriculum where appropriate and needed?
 What keeps educators ignoring the place of religion in the classroom?

 With religion in the classroom, educators have made certain assumptions or expressed concerns that have slowed its entry into the 21st century globally connected classroom.
 These assumptions come Warren Nord‘s seminal text, Religion & American Education: Rethinking a National Dilemma.
-And from my experience as a teacher, these assumptions are quite correct!
+And from my experience as an educator, these assumptions are valid.

 Assumption 1: Sacred and secular (meaning not religious) can be divided readily, and most of the world can be understood in purely secular terms.